-The transmission network within EU28 and EEA area is modelled by means of the net transfer capacity (NTC) matrix.
+The transmission network within EEA-EFTA and CH area is modelled by means of the net transfer capacity (NTC) matrix.
 NTC values can be adapted seasonally, and are in general computed ex-ante at several important moments before real-time: year-ahead, month-ahead, and day-ahead.
 We utilized month-ahead data wherever possible, and where not possible, year-ahead computed NTC values were utilized.
-All the data, for all EU-28 and EEA countries, can be downloaded from the ENTSO-E transparency portal, under the tab "Transmission".
+All the data, for all EEA-EFTA countries and Switzerland, can be downloaded from the ENTSO-E transparency portal, under the tab "Transmission".
 High voltage DC (HVDC) interconnector capacity was also taken into account.